Overview

 What is unique about Toulouse, France?

-PURPAN is located in Toulouse, in Southwester France, one hour by plan from Paris.
-Toulouse is the 4th largest city in France and is famous for its unique red-brick ancient buildings.
-Toulouse is also the 2nd largest university town, 3rd largest scientific region and a high-tech centre.
-Located in France's most important agricultural region, Toulouse also remains attached to its traditions.
-There is plenty to do downtown.
-With more than 120,000 students, Toulouse is one of the liveliest cities in France.
-At the crossroads of Europe, Toulouse is only 6 hours from Madrid, 4 hours from Barcelona, and 2 hours from many European countries.
+PURPAN is located in Toulouse, in Southwestern France, the 4th largest city in France and the 2nd largest university town.
+Located in France's most important agricultural region, Toulouse is also a high-tech center and important scientific research hub.
+With more than 120,000 students, Toulouse is one of the liveliest cities in France yet it also remains connected with tradition.
+At the crossroads of Europe, Toulouse is only 6 hours from Madrid, 4 hours from Barcelona, 2 hours from from the coast, and 1 hour from Paris by plane.

 Past Participants

 You can view photos from past participants.
 Would you like to ask a past participant questions about their experience?
-The CALS exchange coordinator is happy to connect you to a Cornell student who has studied at PURPAN.
-Email cals-exchange@cornell.edu to request an introduction.
+Email the Office of Global Learning to be connected with a Cornell student who has studied at PURPAN.

 How do I apply?

-- Once you've completed all of the application requirements, click submit.
-The CALS Exchange Advisor will review your application within a week of your submission.
+• Once you've completed all of the application requirements, click submit.
+The Office of Global Learning will review your application..
 If accepted, you will receive further instructions regarding next steps and the application process to your host university.